mac999/ext_emails_in_paper/README.md

 The challenge is modern Anti-Bot Security like cloudflare.
 Initially, I attempted to extract author contact information using traditional web scraping methods (e.g., BeautifulSoup4, Selenium, Requests).
 However, major academic publishers like MDPI and Elsevier have implemented strict anti-bot measures, including Cloudflare protection and CAPTCHA challenges.
 This resulted in frequent blocking, 403 Forbidden errors, and complex maintenance issues.

-The Solution: A "What You See Is What You Get" Approach After several trial-and-error attempts, I found that the simplest and most robust solution was to bypass the DOM entirely.
+After several trial-and-error attempts, I found that the simplest and most robust solution was to bypass the DOM entirely.
 This tool utilizes an OCR (Optical Character Recognition) approach.
 Instead of parsing HTML, it captures the screen content visible to the human eye and extracts email patterns using Tesseract.